Body of Lane Graves found 10 to 15 yards from the shore, sheriff says

 “The Graves family appreciates the support they have received and have asked for privacy as they grieve the loss of their son,” the sheriff’s department tweeted.

-Matt Graves is the chief data officer at Omaha Infogroup, a company that provides technology solutions, CNN affiliate KETV
+Matt Graves is the chief data officer at Omaha Infogroup, a company that provides technology solutions, CNN affiliate KETV reported.

 Demings said the Graves were distraught yet relieved that this was not a protracted search.